HumanCellAtlas/data-bundle-examples/bin/ontology/README.md

 Output

-Output will be written to output.txt containig the metadata field and value (tab separated)
+Output will be written to output.txt containing the metadata field and value (tab separated)

 ```
 E-MTAB-5061.sample.donor.sex	male